Upgrading DMC DB to Newer PostgreSQL Versions

 2. datical-control service stop all

-1. Stop the service for PostgreSQL 10:
+1. Stop the service for the old PostgreSQL version:

-2. systemctl stop postgresql-10.service
+2. systemctl stop postgresql-<old-version>.service

 1. Update the pg_hba.conf and postgresql.conf files as defined by steps 6–9 in the DMC production mode documentation.

-3. systemctl start postgresql-13
+3. systemctl start postgresql-<new-version>

-1. Drop any databases that may exist in the PostgreSQL 13 instance because the pg_upgrade command will fail if the destination database has any databases.
+1. Drop any databases that may exist in the new PostgreSQL instance because the pg_upgrade command will fail if the destination database has any databases.
 If you have other databases in the destination cluster, back up and restore them after completing the migration.
-Alternatively, you can use the Upgrade for a Shared PostgreSQL 13 Cluster or Host instructions for pg_dump.
+Alternatively, you can use the Upgrade for a Shared PostgreSQL Cluster or Host instructions for pg_dump.

-2. systemctl stop postgresql-13
+2. systemctl stop postgresql-<new-version>

 1. Switch to the PostgreSQL user: